Azure/terraform-azurerm-avm-res-managedidentity-userassignedidentity/README.md

 ### <a name="output_resource_name"></a> [resource\_name](#output\_resource\_name)

-Description: The name of the User Assigned Identity that was created
+Description: The name of the User Assigned Identity that was created.

 ### <a name="output_resource_object"></a> [resource\_object](#output\_resource\_object)

-Description: The object of type User Assigned Identity that was created
+Description: The object of type User Assigned Identity that was created.

 ## Modules